Pertussis infection: Epidemiology, microbiology, and pathogenesis

 - Baylor College of Medicine

 Pertussis, also known as "whooping cough," is a highly contagious acute respiratory illness caused by Bordetella pertussis.
-Sydenham is credited with naming the illness pertussis in 1679, from the Latin term meaning "intense cough."
-In addition, the Chinese term for pertussis translates to "the 100-day cough."
-These names describe the key clinical features of infection.
-However, the classic clinical manifestations of pertussis infection (cough with paroxysms, inspiratory whoop, and posttussive emesis) are frequently absent in adolescents and adults.
+A Chinese reference to "the cough of 100 days" by Chao Yuanfang in the early 7th century may have referred to pertussis .
+In 1679, Sydenham named the illness pertussis, from the Latin term meaning "intense cough."
+These names describe the key clinical features of pertussis infection.
+However, the classic clinical manifestations of pertussis infection (paroxysmal cough, inspiratory whoop, and posttussive emesis) are frequently absent in adolescents and adults.

 The microbiology, epidemiology, and pathogenesis of pertussis are reviewed here.
 The clinical manifestations, diagnosis, management, and prevention of pertussis are discussed separately.
 (See "Pertussis infection in adolescents and adults: Clinical manifestations and diagnosis" and "Pertussis infection in infants and children: Treatment and prevention" and "Pertussis infection in infants and children: Clinical features and diagnosis".)